 ETF trading comes with some drawbacks, which include the following:

 Although ETFs generally have lower costs compared to some other investments, such as mutual funds, they’re not free.
 ETFs are traded on an exchange like a stock, so investors may have to pay a real or virtual broker to facilitate the trade.
 These fees typically range from $8 to $30, and they’re paid every time the investor buys or sells shares in a fund.
 These fees can quickly add up and reduce investment ETF performance, especially if an investor buys small amounts of shares on a continuous basis.
 Some ETFs come with no trading commissions, but it depends on the ETF sponsor and the brokerage or platform used to trade the fund.

 Although most ETFs are passively managed, fund managers still incur expenses as part of normal business operations.
 These costs are reflected in the fund’s expense ratio, which measures the percentage of an individual’s investment that will be paid to the fund each year.
-ETF expense ratios usually range from about 0.5% to 1%, though some ETFs have no charges.
+As of 2020, ETF expense ratios were usually less than 0.5%.

 Although these expenses don’t work exactly like a fee, the effect is similar: A higher expense ratio lowers an investor’s total returns.
 The fee may cover employee salaries, custodial services, marketing costs, and the fund manager’s expertise in choosing and managing the underlying assets.

 When an ETF is actively managed, the higher number of trades within the fund may make the price more predictable.
 High trading volume can also make the ETF more liquid, which can be beneficial.
 However, most ETF trading volume is low, so the bid-ask spread may be wider, meaning investors might not get the price they expected.
 Investors can check an ETF’s average trading volume before purchasing the fund to see whether it will meet their needs.